 Teenhood and adolescence is a time of great change.
 Hormonal, physical, and changes in brain chemistry send these emerging adults through a number of ups and downs.
 Parenting teens requires a high amount of emotional intelligence.
 We must properly identify, label, and use insight to help teens manage emotions.

 This post may contain affiliate links.
 Thank means if you click and link and make a purchase I will receive a small commission at no additional cost to you.
-I only recommend products and services that I have used and love.
-And I know you will too.
+Learn more about our disclosure policy at this link.

 Don’t be so quick to respond when your child is telling you how she feels.
 I know—you’ve been there and done that and don’t want her to make the same mistakes or experience the same hurts.
 The benefits of age, wisdom, and experience have a place.
-That place is not in an emotional discussion.
+That place is not in an emotional discussion with your teen.
 Let her get it off her chest.
-Here’s a book to help you help them with that.

 I’m a fixer.
 It’s in my nature.
 And the hardest thing to do when you’re a fixer is to engage without offering a fix to the problem.
 To effectively help your child manage emotions, let them know that not only are his feelings valid but that you hear him.
 Asking well placed, open-ended questions helps him develop the tools needed to begin processing the feelings and work toward a solution.

-As awful as it may sound, Olivia was able to redirect that day at school by providing grief support to others in the loss of her classmate just days earlier.
+As awful as it may sound, Olivia was able to redirect her emotions from the election by providing grief support to her other classmates because they lost a classmate a few days earlier.

-The process of helping children manage emotions is complex.
-But these simple strategies can help you getting started in the right way.
+The process to help teens manage emotions is complex.
+But these simple strategies can help you get started in the right way.

-What ways do you help your children manage emotions?
+What ways do you help your teens manage emotions?
 Share your successes in the comments below.